 He obtained a first class BSc in Cardiorespiratory Physiology and Neuropharmacology in 1984, before graduation from the Middlesex Medical School in 1987.
 He obtained his higher research degree from University of London in 1987 and a MDRes in 1997.

-Hugh has chaired two Lancet Commissions on Human Health and Climate Change, and now the 42-institition 27-country Lancet Countdown on Health and Climate Change.
+Hugh has chaired two Lancet Commissions on Human Health and Climate Change, and now the 42-institution 27-country Lancet Countdown on Health and Climate Change.
 He has briefed policymakers (inter)nationally and co-leads the University College London MSc module on Climate Change and Health.

 Hugh was a founder member of the UK Climate and Health Alliance.
 He led the first international meeting on Climate Change, Health and Security and was appointed London Leader by Greater London Authority’s Sustainable Development Commission.